Integrative Counsellor - Adults/Mums/Teens (MA, Dip, MBACP)

 How are you, really?
 Living in a never-ending pandemic has brought many of our underlying issues, relationships and desires into real confrontation.
 Are you struggling to make a major life choice?
 Going through significant change?
-Is the return to social or professional life filling you with dread or anxiety?
-Are you struggling to be all things to all people - children, colleagues, partners and feel overwhelmed by it all?
-I hear you.
+Are you finding the boundaries of social/personal/professional life confusing?

 Living in such great uncertainty can throw so much up for us.
 This kind of chronic underlying stress can have a knock-on effect on your ability to be all things to all people in your life.

 The invitation of therapy is to: